NaiduGr/Library-Management-system/README.md

 ## Installation

-Install the file and run the command npm init to install all the dependencies required.
+Install the file and run the command npm init --y inside the terminal to install all the dependencies required.
 ```
 npm init --y
 ```